Chinmoy Roy

-Chinmoy Roy (1940–2019) was an Indian Bengali male actor.
-He was famous for his comic roles in Bengali movies, though his versatility has allowed him to play a variety of roles.
+Chinmoy Roy (16 January 1940 – 17 March 2019) was an Indian Bengali actor.
+He was famous for his comic roles in Bengali movies, though his versatility allowed him to play a variety of roles.

 Though he was known for portraying various character roles, Roy was equally at ease in portraying the famous fictional character Tenida on screen.
 He held his own among prominent performers like Soumitra Chatterjee, Robi Ghose and Tarun Kumar in the comedies Basanto Bilap, Dhonni Meye, and Nanigopaler Biye.
 He was also seen in a small role in Satyajit Ray's Goopy Gyne o Bagha Byne, in which he portrayed a spy working for the Minister of Halla.
 Roy had to contend with chronic health problems.
 Nonetheless, he had been working on a script for a film called Sudama- The Half Man.
 The film is directed by Indo-Australian director Rajib Ball, and Roy also planned on working on a few more scripts with the same director.